The FUEL Trial

 - Ridderbos FJ, Wolff D, Timmer A, et al. Adverse Pulmonary Vascular Remodeling in the Fontan Circulation.
 J Heart Lung Transplant 2015;34:404-13.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Pulmonary Hypertension
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Pulmonary Hypertension, Interventions and Vascular Medicine, Hypertension

 Keywords: Fontan Procedure, Stroke Volume, Heart Ventricles, Phosphodiesterase 5 Inhibitors, Cyclic Nucleotide Phosphodiesterases, Type 5, Muscle, Smooth, Vascular, Heart Rate, Central Venous Pressure, Cardiac Output, Low, Vasodilator Agents, Blood Pressure, Double-Blind Method, Exercise Tolerance, Hypertension, Pulmonary